ChaseFlorell/ResourceMigrator/readme.md

-Cross platform way to migrate PCL Resources over to Android Resources
+Cross platform way to migrate PCL Resources over to Android & iOS Resources

-Put all of your resources in a PCL *.resx file, and run this with your build.
-It will automatically generate your *.xml resource file for android, and a CustomUIColor.cs class for iOS (other iOS support to come).
+Put all of your resources in your PCL as a `*.resx` file, and then run this with your build.
+It will automatically generate your `*.xml` resource file for android, as well as a `CustomUIColor.cs` class for iOS (more iOS support to come).

-note: start your file name with the type of resource you're generating
+*note: if you start your file name with the type of resource you're generating, it will automatically generate specific resources.
+Otherwise it will assume `strings`.*

 IE: